 Of course, a move by either parent may result in a substantial modification of his or her parenting time and parental decision-making authority.
-Contact our offices in Evanston, Chicago, Lake Forest and Oakbrook Terrace with any questions about those issues separate from child relocation.
+Contact our offices in Evanston, Chicago, Lake Forest and Oak Brook with any questions about those issues separate from child relocation.

 Child Relocation Process in Illinois